erxes/erxes/docs/docs/contribute/contribute-to-documentation.md

 If you’re adding a new page or contributing to the codebase, fork the repository, create a new branch, and make all changes necessary in your repository.
 Then, once you’re done creating a PR in erxes repository.
 For more details on how to contribute, check out the contribution guidelines on our repository.

--Branch Name
+- Branch Name
 When you make edit to an existing documentation page or fork the repository to make changes to the documentation, you have to create a new branch.
 Make sure that the branch name starts with docs/.
 For example, docs/fix-services.

--Pull Request Conventions
+- Pull Request Conventions
 When you create a pull request, prefix the title with “docs:”.
 Make sure to keep “docs” in small letters.
 In the body of the PR, explain clearly what the PR does.
 If the PR solves an issue, use closing keywords with the issue number.
 For example, “Closes #1333”.